ecovillage/operations/doc/it/add_ldap_user.md

 # IT/Add LDAP User

-This is a runbook that describes how to set up a new user in our LDAP
+This is a runbook to set up a new user in our LDAP

 ## 1. Generate LDIF file